jkarstensen/meta/README.md

   * **variable-ID:** A specific quantity.
 Usually this will be the output from a sensor, but it could also be a derived or composite variable.
 Examples might be a voltage on a power supply, a temperature reading, a radar reflectivity, the latitude and longitude of a track, or maybe the divergence from a sounding circle.
   * **time-ID:** For some data it may be useful to indicate the time of the measurement or the time-range of the data included in the file.
 This will adopt the form yyyyddmmTHHMMSS-yyyyddmmTHHMMSS, or e.g., yyyymmdd for a single instance.
  * **version-ID:** The data versioning, in the form vN.M with N and M integers.
 Using version 0 for preliminary data is encouraged.

+The EUREC4A data base will use the platform-ID at hits highest-level of structure, and depending on the platform include sub-directories labeled by some (possibly empty) subset of instrument-ID, product-ID or variable-ID.
+It will not organize data by project-ID, nor by time-ID.

 ### File naming conventions